Boots OpticiansSponsored content

 OCT scans are primarily used to assess eye health, but research has found that their benefits stretch far beyond this.
 Whether we realise it or not, our eyes can reveal plenty about our overall health.

 According to Boots Opticians, OCT scans can help detect several underlying health conditions, including diabetes, high blood pressure, heart disease, tumours, and autoimmune diseases.
-For example, OCT scans can detect high blood pressure by potting abnormalities such as thicker blood vessel walls, retinal swelling, and narrowed blood vessels.
+For example, OCT scans can detect high blood pressure by spotting abnormalities such as thicker blood vessel walls, retinal swelling, and narrowed blood vessels.

 Who should get an OCT scan?